BuidlGuidl/nodes.buidlguidl.com/README.md

-# 🦸‍♀️ BuidlGuidl Mercs
+# 🛰️ BuidlGuidl Nodes

-Funding BuidlGuidl Mercs with oETH streams for quietly having important impact on Ethereum.
+Funding BuidlGuidl Nodes Cohort members for creating and maintaining the BuidlGuidl Nodes client.